S2H-Mobile/RoboND-SLAM-Project/README.md

 # RoboND-SLAM-Project
-The SLAM project as part of the Robotics Nanodegree.
+This project is part of the Robotics Nanodegree.
+A mobile robot performs SLAM in two simulated indoor environments.

+The ROS package `slam_rover` contains the URDF description of a mobile rover equipped with a Kinect RGB-D camera and a Hokuyo laser range finder, the SDF definitions of two Gazebo worlds, and launch files for localization, mapping, visualization and teleoperating the rover.

 ## Setup
 ### Ubuntu 16.04